Bernard de Marigny: Faubourg Marigny

 On reaching his majority in 1806, Marigny at once had his plantation subdivided and began to develop the Faubourg Marigny.
 (The Louisiana Purchase had taken place in 1803.)
 Marigny had many gambling debts; and the smaller the land parcels were, the more there were to sell.
 The area grew rapidly and lots were sold all the way into the 1820s.
 Marigny's development was immediately popular.
 He spent most of 1806 and 1807 at the office of notary Narcisse Broutin selling sixty-foot lots or emplacements to prospective home builders.
 Marigny famously named the streets of his neighborhood whimsically: Abundance, Peace, History, Poets, Piety, Frenchmen, Greatmen, Goodchildren, Music, Desire, Hope, Love, Pleasure, Duels, and Craps (after the game of chance he introduced to America).
 "Though said to be poorly educated in the classics, he christened the main thoroughfare to his house Elysian Fields after Virgil's "Deathless Residence of the Spirits of the Blessed."
 Others say that Elysian Fields Avenue was named simply as the English translation for the Parisian Avenue des Champs-Élysées.

 As more English-speaking Americans arrived in New Orleans, tensions between them and the settled Creoles began to grow.
-When two American developers approached Marigny about future commercial development of the city in the area of the Faubourg Marigny, the Creole first agreed, and then reneged by instructing Madame Marigny to stay away from the notary office, thus effectively killing the deal; this was reportedly due to his notorious dislike of the American settlers who were considered uncouth parvenus.
-This act was seen as extremely bad faith on the part of Marigny, and not only ensured that housing development grew uptown instead of east of the city, but also affected both his finances and his political career: "Marigny was severely blamed by the rest of the Creole population for thus yielding to his anti-American prejudices.
+When two American developers approached Marigny about future commercial development of the city in the area of the Faubourg Marigny, the Creole agreed, but Madame de Marigny did not appear at the notary's office, killing the deal; historians debate whether Marigny had instructed her to do so or if she chose not to come of her own accord--the couple had become estranged, and Madame de Marigny would file for a separation of property not long after.
+The Americans, however, saw this as an act of bad faith on the part of Marigny, and it not only ensured their infrastructural improvements would be made uptown instead below the Vieux Carré.
+"Marigny was severely blamed by the rest of the Creole population for thus yielding to his anti-American prejudices.
 This feeling ultimately worked his political destruction.
 Thereafter he was not looked on as a safe leader, and when he became a candidate for the governorship, they refused to support him."